matrix-org/matrix-spec-proposals/proposals/1695-message-edits.md

 If the edit event's content is invalid, it is acceptable to display/keep the old event in place with a warning.

 User should be warned that editing a sensitive event will NOT erase it's contents, and they should use a redact instead.
+NOTE: Redacts are not assurances of removal either, but they carry a clear intent to remove the message.

 Example
 -------